-57. Extend nuts’ shelf life.
+60. Extend nuts’ shelf life

-Freeze shelled nuts to preserve their natural oils (which may go rancid at room temperature over time).
+Add nuts to the list of freezer-friendly foods.
+If you’re not likely to get through a giant bag fast, freeze shelled nuts to preserve their natural oils (which may go rancid at room temperature over time).

-58. Cool down coffee without diluting it.
+61. Cool down coffee without diluting it

 Scrub fresh produce with a mixture of baking soda and water to remove grit, grime, and pesticides.

-63. De-crust a microwave.
+66. De-crust a microwave

 Soak a sponge in water, pop it in the microwave, and let it cruise around the turntable for a minute.

-64. Make an electric kettle glimmer.
+67. Make an electric kettle glimmer

 Lime scale often builds up on electric kettles, French presses, and other metal kitchen tools.
-To make them shimmer and shine like they’re brand new, scrub them with one part vinegar to 1 part water.
+To make them shimmer and shine like they’re brand new, scrub them with 1 part vinegar to 1 part water.

-65. Bring new life to wooden spoons.
+68. Bring new life to wooden spoons

 When wooden spoons don’t exactly look (or smell) like they used to, boil them in a pot of water and leave them lying in the sun to dry.